See where ad traffic comes from with the Geographic report

 Click My report settings to save the report as a custom report or schedule the report to run at a certain time.

-Click Run to run the report, or Download to download the report as a .csv, .tsv, or .xlsx (Microsoft Excel) file.
+Click Run to run the report, or Download to download the report as a .csv, .tsv, or .xlsx (Excel) file.

 Create a Geographic report from the Dimensions tab

 Click Campaigns, and on the Campaigns page, click the Dimensions tab, and then next to Show:, open the list and click Geographic.

 - In the All Campaigns panel on the left, select the campaign or ad group that you want to report on.